 (D) Remedies Nonexclusive: The remedies provided for in this Chapter are not exclusive.
-The City Manager may take any, all, or any combination of these actions against a noncompliant user.
+The City Manager may take any, all, or any combination of these actions against a noncompliant owner or applicant.
 Enforcement of stormwater quality violations will generally be in accordance with the City's enforcement response plan.
-However, the City Manager may take other action against any user when the circumstances warrant.
-Further, the City Manager is empowered to take more than one enforcement action against any noncompliant user.
+However, the City Manager may take other action against any owner or applicant when the circumstances warrant.
+Further, the City Manager is empowered to take more than one enforcement action against any noncompliant owner or applicant.

-(A) Liability Insurance: The City Manager may decline to issue a certificate of occupancy or reissue a revoked land disturbance permit to any user who has failed to comply with any provision of this ordinance, a previous land disturbance permit, or order issued hereunder, or any other stormwater quality standard or requirement, unless the user first submits proof that it has obtained financial assurances sufficient to restore or repair damage to the MS4 caused by their illicit discharge.
+(A) Liability Insurance: The City Manager may decline to issue a certificate of occupancy or reissue a revoked land disturbance permit to any owner or applicant who has failed to comply with any provision of this ordinance, a previous land disturbance permit, a stormwater management plan, or an order issued pursuant to this Chapter, or any other stormwater quality standard or requirement, unless the owner or applicant first submits proof that it has obtained financial assurances sufficient to restore or repair damage to the MS4 caused by their illicit discharge.

-(B) Payment of Outstanding Fees and Penalties: The City Manager may decline to issue a certificate of occupancy or reissue a revoked land disturbance permit to any user who has failed to pay any outstanding fees, fines or penalties incurred as a result of any provision of this ordinance, a previous land disturbance permit, or order issued hereunder.
+(B) Payment of Outstanding Fees and Penalties: The City Manager may decline to issue a certificate of occupancy or reissue a revoked land disturbance permit to any owner or applicant who has failed to pay any outstanding fees, fines or penalties incurred as a result of any provision of this ordinance, a previous land disturbance permit, or order issued hereunder.

-(C) Water Supply Severance: Whenever a user has violated or continues to violate any provision of this ordinance, a land disturbance permit, or order issued hereunder, or any other stormwater quality standard or requirement, water service to the user may be severed.
-Service will only recommence, at the user's expense, after it has satisfactorily demonstrated its ability to comply.
+(C) Water Supply Severance: Whenever an owner or applicant has violated or continues to violate any provision of this ordinance, a land disturbance permit, or order issued hereunder, or any other stormwater quality standard or requirement, water service to the owner or applicant may be severed.
+Service will only recommence, at the owner's or applicant's expense, after it has satisfactorily demonstrated its ability to comply.